AdamCorbinFAUPhD/CAP6635-Artificial-Intelligence/Assignments/floating_assignment_1.md

     - Data Science - coming up with hypothisis , run test to support the hypotisis or dispove.
 Usually lots of documents to support the algorithm in a way to drive information or ideas like business insights
     - Deep learning - Artifical neual network.
 Takes many inputs to come up with an output.
 Add screenshot of neural network.
 Neral netowek is not like the human brain in nerons
   - whats an ai company
+    - Talking about how internet companys can piviot fast unlike traditional companieis such as a shopping mall.
+That means they can tests lots of things quickly to undersand consumer behavior.
+    - They are good figure out which data to collect, possible providing free services which they could then leverage that data to sell insights to someone else.
+Also its important to have the data all organized simulary so that it can be processed smoothly
+  - AI Transformation
+    1. Pilot Projects - Investigation about AI with small projects to get a feel for what it should look like and behave like.
+    2. Set up infastruction - Companys can then take the lessessons learned from the pilot projects and set up standaization around data warehousing.
+This is improtant to streamline and AI projects
+    3. Training - Ensure that the teams are adiquatly training to peform the tasks of these new roles and even managers so they have an awareness to the projects
+    4. Strategy - As many good projects and vetures go, setting up a good strategy to allow the whole team to undersand what the roadmap will look like.
+    5. Communication - Ensure that everyone within the project is on the same page as well as how teams are comuncationg to the outside teams so they dont have any contradictions.
+   - What AI can & Cannot do
+     - Rule of tumb - If a human can do the task quicky that AI most likely could do the task.
+For example taking an audio file and converting it to text.
+A poor example would be take some market research and output a 50 page analysis report
+     - In general there it can be challenging to say if AI can do a task so it might mean taking some time doing investigation to prove out some theorys
+    - fiesability basically if the task can be done in a short time frame such as seconds and if that task has the oppertinity for lots of data then it could mean a good canidate for ML
+  - Overview of Nurl network.

 # Notes on week 2 - building projects
+- Steps for Machine learning project
+  - Collect data
+  - Train model
+  - deply model
+- Steps for Data Science project
+  - Collect data
+  - Analyze data
+  - Suggest hypotheses or actions. loop back to the top
+- Usages for Data Science vs Machine learning
+  - Recruting
+    - Data science can be used to analzie the recruting funnel to view each step.
+Based on that analysis you can make recmendations to how to improve the recruting funnel.
+Over time that data can help make educated decisiosne
+    - For Machine Leanring there could be a model build where you feed in resumes and it will classify if the person should be a canidate to be interviewed.
+This can be challenging in the case that the model potenticall could be biased depending on the model development.

 # Notes on week 3 - AI in your company
 # Notes on Week 4 - AI Biases